learnbyexample/learn_ruby_oneliners/README.md

 # E-book

-You can purchase the book using these links:
+You can purchase the pdf/epub versions of the book using these links:

 * https://learnbyexample.gumroad.com/l/ruby-oneliners
 * https://leanpub.com/ruby-oneliners

-* You can also get the book as part of **Ruby text processing** bundle from https://learnbyexample.gumroad.com/l/ruby-textprocessing or https://leanpub.com/b/ruby-textprocessing
+You can also get the book as part of these bundles:

+* **Ruby text processing** bundle from https://learnbyexample.gumroad.com/l/ruby-textprocessing or https://leanpub.com/b/ruby-textprocessing
-* You can also get the book as part of **Magical one-liners** bundle from https://learnbyexample.gumroad.com/l/oneliners or https://leanpub.com/b/oneliners
+* **Magical one-liners** bundle from https://learnbyexample.gumroad.com/l/oneliners or https://leanpub.com/b/oneliners
+* **All books bundle** bundle from https://learnbyexample.gumroad.com/l/all-books
+    * Includes all my programming books

-* See https://learnbyexample.github.io/books/ for list of other books
+See https://learnbyexample.github.io/books/ for list of other books

 For a preview of the book, see [sample chapters](https://github.com/learnbyexample/learn_ruby_oneliners/blob/master/sample_chapters/ruby_oneliners_sample.pdf)